top of page

 Bealach na Sróine by Hans Faber

-During the short ride of about twelve kilometers along the loch, she told she originally came from Newcastle.
+During the short ride of about twelve kilometers along the loch, she told that she originally came from the city of Newcastle.
 She had followed her husband to the countryside, to the Highlands.
 Subsequently, her husband followed another woman.
-But she stayed and had “a better life than in Newcastle” with her horses.
+But she stayed and had “a better life than in Newcastle,” with her horses.

-She told the bastard she had been to the Netherlands a lot, after he had told her where he came from.
-The horsewoman had worked at sea, based at the port town of Harlingen in the province of Friesland.
-Something with measuring the seabed.
+She told the bastard she had been to the Netherlands a lot after he had told her where he came from.
+The horsewoman had worked at sea, based in the port town of Harlingen in the province of Friesland, something to do with measuring the seabed.
 Amazingly, the port of Harlingen.
 "My hometown!" the bastard replied.
-He imagined or fantasized how the peoples of the North Sea were still inter-connected via the sea.
-And, of course, as a rider she knew the Friesians, the black horses with long manes.
+He imagined or fantasized how the peoples of the North Sea were still interconnected via the sea.
+And, of course, as a rider, she knew the Friesians, the black horses with long manes.
 "Sometimes I miss the sea," she said.
 He complimented the Scots and Scotland.
-Without a moment of thought, she answered:
+Without a moment's thought, she answered:

 “Ah, all that nationalism.
 Everyone is a half-breed.”